Siddhi-Sovle/TaskWhiz_Bot/README.md

 Prompt Engineering Approach:

-This is the prompt that was used, and below it is given what it infers-
+This is the prompt that was used, and below it is given what it infers

 custom_prompt = PromptTemplate.from_template("""
 You are an intelligent and helpful AI assistant for a SaaS product called **TaskWhiz**.